 The US financial sector was regulated from 1940 through 1980.
 This is considered to be the most prosperous time in our nation's history.
 Income disparity was not an issue and one parent could go to work and make enough for the family to thrive.
 Deregulation of the financial institutes started back in the 1970s and continued through the Reagan Administration.
 Bush & Clinton followed suit by continuing to deregulate and control the practices of these institutions all under the advice of Alan Greenspan.

 The banks, including Bank of America adopted these reckless and foolish lending habits in the mid 2000s.
 Their practices were predatory and they made home loans to people that could not afford the payments.
 They doled out bonuses to their employees and executives for creating these loans.
 Huge Bonuses.
 Bonuses that incentivized more destructive financial behavior.
-During this time derivatives became very popular. derivative is a type of securities or financial instrument which derives its value from the value of underlying entities such as an asset, index, or interest rate—it has no intrinsic value in itself.
+During this time derivatives became very popular.
+A derivative is a type of securities or financial instrument which derives its value from the value of underlying entities such as an asset, index, or interest rate—it has no intrinsic value in itself.
 In addition, Bank of America gambled retirement funds on the derivatives of these faulty loans.
 Retirement funds are only allowed to be invested into AAA rated bonds.
 AAA means that the creditworthiness of the bond is exceptional and that a default on the bond is highly unlikely.
 The three top credit agencies -- Moody's, Standard & Poor's and Fitch -- fraudulently granted AAA ratings on these sub-prime mortgages.

 These ratings and the easy lending caused house prices to continue to rise.
 Because of the rising prices of homes, people took out money against their mortgages to make more investments.
 People were told "You can't lose."